 Ideally, you want the dough to rest in the fridge for about 30 minutes.

 Don't feel like chilling the dough?
 That's okay!
-You can bake them straight away, but I would still suggest letting the dough rest for at least 15 minutes, so the flour can have the time to absorb some of the moisture.
+You can bake them straight away, they will just be slightly thinner!
+However, if you like a thicker cookie, I would still suggest letting the dough rest for at least 15 minutes, so the flour can have the time to absorb some of the moisture.
 That way your dough won't be as sticky and it won't over-spread in the oven.

 5. Then, scoop the dough on the baking sheet, spacing the balls 3-inch (7-cm) apart.
 If desired, top the dough with some extra chocolate, to get the shiny, melted chocolate on top.